osequi/somenage/README.md

 # Somenage

 A design system for ozeki<sup>[1](#1)</sup> in Typescript and React.

-Best for static sites like blogs and marketing sites.
+Best suited for static sites like blogs and marketing sites.

 ## Features

 - Renders Semantic HTML5 code.
--
+- Aligns elements perfectly to the typographic grid.

 ## Built on